elementary-Inc/blog/_posts/2023/2023-10-03-os-7-1-available-now.md

   name: Laptop with Linux
   link: https://laptopwithlinux.com/
   image: /images/sponsors/laptop-with-linux.svg
-  hook: "Laptop with Linux offers laptops and desktops that are perfectly tuned and optimized for use with various Linux® based operating systems, and aims to make it accessible for every computer user to switch to Linux by increasing freedom of choice."
+  hook: "Laptop with Linux offers laptops and desktops that are perfectly tuned and optimized for use with various Linux based operating systems and ships worldwide!
+They aim to make switching to Linux accessible for every computer user by increasing freedom of choice."

 hidden: 2023-10-03 17:00:00 UTC # 9 AM PST
 ---